|Year:||18th at MIT|

 Morton was promoted to First Assistant under Coach Paul Dill for the 2001 season after having served as a volunteer for the 1999 and 2000 campaigns.
 Before joining the program, he spent a year as an assistant coach for the MIT men's varsity volleyball team after closing a four-year playing career that saw him rise from reserve middle blocker in 1995 to starter in 1996, and eventually captain and Most Valuable Player in 1998.

 Morton graduated from MIT in 1997 with a Bachelor of Science degree in Chemical Engineering, and was one of the first students to earn the Biomedical Engineering minor.
 Following a two-year stint as an engineering analyst for the Arthur D. Little Corporation, Morton returned to MIT to pursue a Ph.D. program in the Department of Biological Engineering.
 His thesis work involved studies of the metabolic disposition and biophysical phenomena of developmental drug candidates against prostate cancer.
 After earning his doctorate in molecular pharmacology and toxicology in the spring of 2009, Morton began a postdoctoral fellowship researching carcinogenesis at the Caritas St. Elizabeth's Medical Center in Boston.
+In 2016, Morton was appointed as a Lecturer in Chemistry at Brown University, where he handles the two giant undergraduate organic chemistry courses (their equivalent of MIT's 5.12 and 5.13).

 In 2009, Morton received the MIT Infinite Mile Award which is sponsored by the Division of Student Life.
 The following year, he was named the inaugural Division III National Assistant Coach of the Year by the American Volleyball Coaches Association (AVCA).